Used SUVs for sale at Jay Malone CDJR in Hutchinson, MN

 Winter performance

 All three with 4x4 perform well in MN winters.
 The Grand Cherokee’s Quadra-Trac and Quadra-Drive systems are the most sophisticated of the three.
 The Tahoe’s truck-based 4WD is exceptionally capable but overkill for daily MN driving.
 The Explorer’s Intelligent 4WD with Terrain Management does the job for most central MN use.
-Edge to: Grand Cherokee on capability sophistication; Tahoe on raw weight and presence.
+Edge to: Grand Cherokee on capability sophistication.
+The Tahoe’s truck-based 4WD is heavier but overkill for daily MN driving.

 Fuel economy